cianru/huawei-appgallery-publish-gradle-plugin/README.md

          *      'aab' – for AAB build format.
          */
           buildFormat = ru.cian.huawei.publish.BuildFormat.APK

         /**
+         * Description: By default, the plugin searches for the assembly file at the standard file path.
+Use param to change file path.
+         * Type: String (Optional)
+         * Default value: null
+         * CLI: `--buildFile`
+         */
+          buildFile = "${buildDir}/app/outputs/apk/release/app-release.apk"

+        /**
          * The socket timeout for publish requests in seconds.